Success Stories

 The first step was researching options for her to earn her high school diploma or equivalent.
 Through trial and error, Helen found the right program for her; an entrance to university program for those who never completed high school.
 Helen decided it was in her best interest to concentrate fully on school as a pathway out of poverty, so we worked together to secure financial assistance for her.

-During her stay at Florence Booth House, Helen was able to return to school and obtain financial assistance for both living and school expenses.
+During her stay, Helen was able to return to school and obtain financial assistance for both living and school expenses.
 The boost to her self-confidence was evident.
 Helen said that she felt lucky to have walked through our doors, knowing that her life could have taken a very different path if she hadn’t.

 Michelle